-Butternut Squash, Spinach, and Mushroom Tacos are simple and flavorful — with a bit of added crunch from toasted walnuts.
+Butternut Squash, Spinach, and Mushroom Tacos are simple and flavorful — hearty vegetarian tacos — with a bit of added crunch from toasted walnuts.
 They’re a fall favorite in my house.

 Tacos are always in season in my book, especially since you can use so many different ingredients to make them.
 What’s not to love about that?

-I suggest that you kick the fall off with tacos that include a favorite seasonal ingredient like butternut squash.
-You’ll find them at all the stores and they’re really easy to prepare: Just a bit of time in the oven and a few seasonings is all it takes.
+I suggest that you kick the fall off with these hearty vegetarian tacos that include a favorite seasonal ingredient: butternut squash.
+You’ll find butternut squash at all the stores and they’re really easy to prepare.
+Just a bit of time in the oven and a few seasonings is all it takes.

 I’m starting to enjoy fall and its cooler temps, as well as the prevalence of butternut squash in the markets.
 I made a great fall dish recently: Butternut Squash Grits with Sausage and Kale.
 It’s really hearty and so tasty.

 I was trying to come up with different ways to serve butternut squash when I thought, “Tacos!”
 Using butternut squash as a filling was a great idea, and perfect for Meatless Monday, too.

 Butternut squash is sweet and hearty, and combined with spinach and mushrooms, they’re perfect as a taco filling.
 Add a bit of garlic, red pepper flakes, cumin, and crunchy walnuts, to the mix and you’ve got yourself the perfect fall tacos.